 The Complete Poems

-Jonson was Shakespeare's main rival and the poet who insisted that craft, discipline, and classical learning mattered more than raw inspiration.
+Jonson was Shakespeare's main rival, and the poet who kept insisting that craft, discipline, and classical learning mattered more than raw inspiration.

 Why It Matters

-Jonson was Shakespeare's main rival and the poet who insisted that craft, discipline, and classical learning mattered more than raw inspiration.
-His influence on English poetry's formal tradition — clean structure, moral seriousness, satirical precision — was enormous.
-Without Jonson, there is no Dryden, no Pope, no Augustan age.
+Jonson was Shakespeare's main rival, and the poet who kept insisting that craft, discipline, and classical learning mattered more than raw inspiration.
+His mark on the formal side of English poetry, the clean structure and moral seriousness and satirical precision, was huge.
+No Jonson, no Dryden, no Pope, no Augustan age.

 The